 “How would you rate your experience with our company/specific transaction?”

 Respondents can offer a 1-star, 2-star, 3-star, 4-star, or 5-star rating.
 4 and 5-star ratings are normally considered positive responses, while 1 and 2-star ratings are considered bad signs.
 As for the 3-star rating, it can be seen as being a neutral response, but it can also mean the customer is not fully satisfied with your brand.
 The score is usually calculated by doing an average.
+For more insights on 5-star surveys, check this article.

 4. Customer Meetings

-Customer meetings are a great way to have a conversation with clients about what improvements they’ve seen, and what features or changes they might like in the future.
+Customer meetings are a great way to have a conversation with clients about what improvements they’ve seen and what features or changes they might like in the future.
 Ways to get useful feedback include:

 - Asking customers what they found easy and/or difficult about achieving success with a specific service/product.